Carlos Correa

 Carlos Javier Correa Oppenheimer Jr. (born September 22, 1994) is a Puerto Rican professional baseball shortstop and third baseman for the Houston Astros of Major League Baseball (MLB).
 He has previously played in MLB for the Minnesota Twins.
 The Astros selected him first overall in the 2012 MLB draft.

 Correa made his MLB debut with the Astros in 2015, and won the American League (AL) Rookie of the Year Award.
 In 2017, Correa appeared in the World Baseball Classic, won the AL Player of the Month Award for May, was named an MLB All-Star, and won the World Series.
 In 2021, he was named to his second All-Star Team and won the Gold Glove and Platinum Glove awards.

 After seven seasons with Houston, he entered free agency and signed a three-year deal with the Twins which he later opted out of after his first season with the team.
 Following agreements with both the San Francisco Giants and New York Mets that fell apart due to failed physicals, Correa re-signed with the Twins.
+Minnesota traded him back to the Astros during the 2025 season.